2014 Simferopol incident

 On 18 March 2014, a Ukrainian soldier and a Russian Cossack paramilitary were killed in the first case of bloodshed during the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation.

-Russian media and Crimean authorities stated the day after that a 17-year-old Ukrainian had been detained, but on the day following that the Crimean prosecutor denied any detentions.
+On 19 March 2014, Russian media and Crimean authorities stated that a 17-year-old Ukrainian had been detained, but on 20 March 2014, the Crimean prosecutor denied that any detentions had taken place.

 None of the accounts of this event could be verified independently.
 The Ukrainian and the Crimean authorities provided conflicting reports of the event.
 The two casualties had a joint funeral attended by both Crimean and Ukrainian authorities.
 The event continues to be under investigation by both the Crimean authorities and the Ukrainian military.